 If only it were that easy…

-Don't be like the many I talk to that literally disregard the standard and customary concepts necessary to running a serious, healthy business as though they do not matter online.
+Too many disregard the standard and customary concepts necessary to running a serious, healthy business as though they do not matter online.
 If you are serious about producing an income, of any kind, you had better be informed about:

 - How will you do your accounting?
-What software?
+Software or a web-based service?